June 17, 2019

 But the challenges are substantial, including: “The consequences of today’s actions, or inaction, will reverberate for at least a half-century …Caribou need old forests, typically more than 50 years old, and they range over large areas, often thousands of square kilometres.
 Managing the boreal forest must occur at commensurate scales in time and space.
 Planning must consider the long term, in accordance with the long-term consequences of present-day human activities in the boreal forest …The viability of a caribou population declines in the midst of disturbances to habitat, whether natural or human-caused.
 Such disturbances need to be considered cumulatively.
 Current understanding suggests that disturbed areas must not encompass more than about one-third of a population’s range if the population is to persist … Ensuring a future for woodland caribou populations must include a margin for error, in recognition of many uncertainties and the need to keep management options open.
 Protected areas provide insurance against unfavourable outcomes as well as a template for evaluating the effectiveness of management prescriptions beyond protected areas’ boundaries.”

-June 21, 2011.
-AWA, with Pembina Institute and Alberta Ecojustice, take the federal Environment Minister, Peter Kent, to court, seeking a court order to force the minister to recommend emergency protection of critical habitat for threatened caribou herds in northeastern Alberta.
+June 2011 – On June 21st, AWA, along with Pembina Institute and Ecojustice, take the federal Environment Minister, Peter Kent, to court, seeking a court order to force the minister to recommend emergency protection of critical habitat for threatened caribou herds in northeastern Alberta.
 The groups point out that the Government of Alberta’s reluctance to introduce any meaningful caribou habitat protection through its recent Lower Athabasca Regional Plan makes immediate federal action even more critical.

 “Alberta’s chronic failure to protect its caribou means the federal government must step in with emergency protections before it’s too late,” says Cliff Wallis, AWA vice-president in a news release.
 “If they continue to ignore Alberta’s reckless behaviour, the feds will be complicit in the disappearance of these majestic animals from Alberta’s forests.”

-The Government of Alberta produces a minimalist two‐page woodland caribou policystating “The Government of Alberta is committed to achieving naturally sustaining woodland caribou populations… Actions will be taken to address caribou habitat needs, including achievement of those requirements in land-use planning and approvals..
+The Government of Alberta produces a Cabinet-approved two‐page woodland caribou policy stating “The Government of Alberta is committed to achieving naturally sustaining woodland caribou populations… Actions will be taken to address caribou habitat needs, including achievement of those requirements in land-use planning and approvals..
 Maintaining caribou habitat is the immediate priority.
 Restoring caribou habitat is a critical component of caribou habitat management.”
-There is no schedule for planning and implementing actions.
+There are no concrete actions, nor any schedule for planning and implementing further actions.

-A June 2011 report by Global Forest Watch Canada demonstrates clearly that the draft Regional Plan for the Lower Athabasca region will fail to protect caribou habitat.
-Under the draft Lower Athabasca Integrated Regional, a mere 4 percent of caribou habitat in the region would benefit from new protection.
+A report by Global Forest Watch Canada demonstrates clearly that the draft Regional Plan for the Lower Athabasca region will fail to protect caribou habitat.
+Under the draft Lower Athabasca Regional Plan, a mere 4 percent of caribou habitat in the region would benefit from new protection.
 This would add to the meagre 3 percent already protected.

-Alberta government admits that it will be ignoring the advice of its own scientists to downgrade caribou from threatened to endangered, despite clear evidence that caribou numbers continue to decline.
+February 2011 – The Alberta government admits that it will be ignoring the advice of its own scientists to change the status of caribou from threatened to endangered, despite clear evidence that caribou numbers continue to decline.

 One of Jasper National Park’s three remaining populations, the Maligne Valley herd, crashes to just four members.
 The new Management Plan for Jasper National Park does not address this population, despite calls from AWA and other organizations to close the Maligne road to winter use which would offer some protection to the caribou herd.

-AWA and Alberta conservation groups called for an emergency order from the Federal Environment Minister to enforce habitat protection for the endangered woodland caribou herds in the foothills and tar sands.
+February 2010 – AWA and other Alberta conservation groups called for an emergency order from the Federal Environment Minister to enforce habitat protection for the endangered woodland caribou herds in the foothills and tar sands.

 Also in April, an Environment Canada report, Scientific Review for the Identification of Critical Habitat for Woodland Caribou, Boreal Population in Canada, is published.
 The report concludes that half of Canada’s boreal caribou herds are in decline and could die off unless their habitat is better protected, and points to logging and energy production as big threats.
 The Conservative government takes the extraordinary step of distancing itself from the report.